mtmars-aexp/quiz-manager/README.md

 Username: "chloe"
 Password: "7442"
 Permission level: Can take quizzes.
-Cannot view answers.
+Cannot reveal answers.
 Cannot edit or create new quizzes.
 ```

 Please login with a desired permission level and you will be taken to the home page.
 The home page lists all available quizzes.
 You can start a quiz by clicking on its name on the top left corner of the grey box.